Mandy Atlee Allison, MA, MD, MSPH

 Andrea Werner Insoft, LICSW, ACSW

 Currently in private practice near Boston, Andie’s work focuses on providing individual, couple’s and group support for people struggling to start a family.
-From infertility, pregnancy loss to postpartum mood disorders, she is committed to helping her clients navigate the often painful road to parenthood.
+From infertility and pregnancy loss to postpartum mood disorders, she is committed to helping her clients navigate the often painful road to parenthood.

 Andie has consulted to area hospitals to help them start support programs for families who are dealing with having a fragile baby as well as training hospital volunteers for parent-to-parent programs.

 She has facilitated many support groups including New Mother Groups, Pregnancy Loss Groups and various parenting groups.
 Andie’s biggest accomplishments, however, are her 2 children: Rachel, and Adin.
-She and her husband, Rob, are active in their community and share their home with their corgi, Charlie.
+She and her husband, Rob, share their home with their corgi, Charlie.
 She loves dogs, yoga, chocolate, and the color blue.

 Cheryl A. Milford, EdS